ammanvedi/purescript-aws-lambda/readme.md

 ### Purescript

 #### `src/`
-The purescript code is located here.
+The Purescript code is located here.
 The entry point of the lambda is the handler function in Main.purs.

+Our code as it stands will
+- Handle the incoming lambda invocation
+- Make an api call to the pokemon api
+- Decode this api response into an internal Purescript type
+- Encode this Purescript type to JSON
+- Stringify this JSON
+- return it to the user with a 200 status

+If anything goes wrong in this process then we will return a 500

+Yes this all seems a-lot of effort for what is essentially a proxy, but it will help to have examples of the encoding and decoding.

 #### `test/`
-Here live our purescript tests, implementation is left as an excercise for the reader.
+Here live our Purescript tests, implementation is left as an excercise for the reader.

 #### `scripts/`
-Scripts for the development lifeycle
+Scripts for the development lifecycle

 #### `infra/`
 Contains the Terraform code that is used to deploy the lambda function to AWS